Skip to main content

 More robust cyclical patterns emerge when we analyze crude oil without seasonal assumptions using the Goertzel algorithm:

-These cycles show stronger statistical significance than seasonal patterns, suggesting structural market rhythms may be more important than calendar effects.
-The harmonic relationship between the 28-32 month and 14-16 month cycles—approximately a 2:1 ratio—is characteristic of genuine multi-frequency cyclical systems and strengthens confidence in both detections.
+These cycles often show stronger statistical significance than seasonal patterns, suggesting structural market rhythms may be more important than calendar effects.
+Approximate harmonic relationships between bands are characteristic of multi-frequency cyclical systems and can strengthen confidence in detections, though the specific ratios vary by analysis window.

-The approximately 30-month cycle in crude oil has been noted by cycle analysts for decades.
-Our spectral analysis confirms its continued presence in recent data.
-Major oil price lows—whether in the teens, forties, or seventies per barrel—have clustered around this periodicity.
+A multi-year cycle in crude oil has been noted by cycle analysts for decades.
+Multi-decade spectra continue to show structural energy in the multi-year range across rolling analysis windows.
+Major oil price lows, whether in the teens, forties, or seventies per barrel, have at times clustered around such periodicities.

-This cycle does not predict specific price levels, but it does suggest a structural rhythm in how the oil market oscillates between supply surplus and deficit conditions.
-The 30-month period likely reflects the time required for supply-demand imbalances to develop, intensify, and resolve.
+This kind of cycle does not predict specific price levels, but it does suggest a structural rhythm in how the oil market oscillates between supply surplus and deficit conditions.
+A multi-year period is consistent with the time required for supply-demand imbalances to develop, intensify, and resolve.
 Capital investment decisions in oil production operate on multi-year timescales, creating a natural oscillation between over-investment (leading to surplus) and under-investment (leading to deficit).

 Detrending Energy Market Data